February 28, 2025

 4. Ease of use

 Technology is at its best when it makes life easier.
 An ELD solution is not useful if you’re struggling to interact with it or using it is too complex.
 For instance, the ELD’s purpose is to automate tracking HOS and make keeping RODS simpler.
 Yet, not all software systems and user interfaces are made equal.
-Here what to latest out.
+Here’s what to look for in an easy-to-use ELD.

 For truck drivers, is it easy to: